Lockheed SR-71 Blackbird: Fuel

 An SR-71 refueling from a KC-135Q Stratotanker during a flight in 1983.

 An SR-71 refueling from a KC-10 Extender.
 KC-10s were added in the mid-1980s as additional tankers.

-JP-7 fuel was used.
-It was difficult to ignite.
+The SR-71 used JP-7 fuel that was difficult to ignite.
 To start the engines, triethylborane (TEB), which ignites on contact with air, was injected to produce temperatures high enough to ignite the JP-7.
 The TEB produced a characteristic green flame, which could often be seen during engine ignition.
 The fuel was used as a heat sink for the rest of the aircraft to cool the pilot and the electronics.
 An electric starting system was not possible due to the limited capacity of the cooling system, so the chemical ignition system was used.

 On a typical mission, the SR-71 took off with a partial fuel load to reduce stress on the brakes and tires during takeoff and also ensure it could successfully take off should one engine fail.
 Within 20 seconds, the aircraft traveled 4500 ft, reached 240 mph, and lifted off.
 It reached 20000 ft of altitude in less than two minutes, and the typical 80000 ft cruising altitude in another 17 minutes, having used one third of its fuel.
 It is a common misconception that the planes refueled shortly after takeoff because the fuel tanks, which formed the outer skin of the aircraft, leaked on the ground.
 It was not possible to prevent leaks when the aircraft skin was cold and the tanks only sealed when the skin warmed as the aircraft speed increased.
 The ability of the sealant to prevent leaks was compromised by the expansion and contraction of the skin with each flight.
 However, the amount of fuel that leaked, measured as drops per minute on the ground from specific locations, was not enough to make refueling necessary.